tnogamba/case-management-analytics-pipeline/README.md

 # End-to-End Analytics Pipeline: Case Management Reporting System

-A production-grade analytics pipeline built from scratch on a live SQL Server case management database, delivering organisation-wide reporting for a UK public sector organisation through a fully governed dimensional data model in Power BI.
+A production-grade analytics pipeline built from scratch on a live SQL Server case management database, delivering organisation-wide reporting for a UK charity through a fully governed dimensional data model in Power BI.

 This project documents the complete build from raw transactional data to executive dashboards including SQL architecture, data cleaning, dimensional modelling, DAX measures and data quality frameworks.